TechNickAI/AICodeBot/README.md

 There are a couple of things you can do:

-1. Load less files into the context (only what you need to work with)
+1. Load fewer files into the context (only what you need to work with)
-2. Apply for gpt-32k access from OpenAI by contacting them.
+2. Apply for GPT-4-32k access from OpenAI by contacting them.
-3. Use openrouter.ai - this allows you to use the full power of gpt-4-32k, which offers a 4x larger context window.
+3. Use openrouter.ai - this allows you to use the full power of GPT-4-32k, which offers a 4x larger context window.
 See [openrouter.ai](https://openrouter.ai) for more details.
-Once you sign up and set your `openrouter_api_key` in your `$HOME/.aicodebot.yaml` file, you can have access too larger models.
+Once you sign up and set your `openrouter_api_key` in your `$HOME/.aicodebot.yaml` file, you can have access to larger models.
 Soon we will have support for Claude 2, which has a 100k token limit.

 ## Development / Contributing